zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Middleware-and-Dapp-Project-Ideas.rst

-Create a system, relying on trusting no one other than the original issuer, by which users with electronic identities (eg. Estonian digital ID, other electronic passports, crypto KYC schemes, etc) can prove to the Ethereum blockchain that they have that particular ID.
+Create a system, relying on trusting no one other than the original issuer, by which users with electronic identities (eg. Estonian digital ID, other electronic passports, crypto KYC schemes, etc) can prove to the Expanse blockchain that they have that particular ID.
 Note that this can be plugged into the WoT by, eg, creating a contract which trusts everyone who has an Estonian digital ID with score 1.